 - To receive considerate, courteous and respectful care along with spiritual and emotional support.

 - To refuse treatment to the extent permitted by law and to be informed of the medical consequences of such action.

 - To be given personal and informational privacy within the law and to have your clinical records be kept confidential.

 - To receive an explanation of your hospital bill.

 - To know which hospital rules and regulations apply to your conduct as a patient.

-- To receive medically appropriate comprehensive hospital care regardless of race, religion, sex, sexual identity, sexual orientation, gender identity, disability, educational level, communication impairments or ability to pay.
+- To receive medically appropriate comprehensive hospital care regardless of race, religion, sex, disability, educational level, communication impairments or ability to pay.

 - To expect reasonable continuity of care, education and training that will aid your care following discharge.

 - To be informed as to the nature and purpose of technical procedures to be performed as part of your care.